HexaCluster/oid2bytea/README.md

   -v, --version              show program version.
   -V, --no-vacuumlo          do not run vacuumlo at end to remove orphan large
                              objects.
+  -z, --zero-to-empty        convert oid with value 0 to an empty bytea.
+This is
+                             useful when the oid column has a not null constraint and that there are missing large objects.
+They will be converted as en empty bytea instead of null.
   --help                     show usage.
   --no-drop                  don't drop the oid column, rename it to oid_colN
                              instead.
 N depends on the number of the oid column.